 Dwight Lewis Lumber Company has received the Northeastern Logger’s Association Outstanding Sawmill Operator award during Mel and Marc’s management tenure.
 The company has also been recognized with the Agribusiness Achievement Award.

 Dwight Lewis Lumber Company owns and manages a significant amount of land.
 As the third generation to run the sawmill in Sullivan County, Mel and Marc understand their management and conservation efforts on their land today will determine what future generations of their family will be able to do.
-Both Mel and Marc have a son working at Dwight Lewis Lumber Company and learning about the sawmill operations and land management efforts.
+Both Mel and Marc have a son working at Dwight Lewis Lumber Company and learning about sawmill operations and land management efforts.

 Mel and Marc recognize the communities that are in or near the forest have a large impact on how forests are managed and how forest management can be perceived.
-To that end they are both involved in the Sullivan County community.
+To that end, they are both involved in the Sullivan County community.
 They both have served on the board of Sullivan County Action, Inc., a non-profit working to expand access to health and dental care in the County.
 This community involvement and thinking about how to help their employees resulted in Mel and Marc receiving recognition as Sullivan County Businessman of the Year.

 They both have served on the board of directors at Woodlands Bank.
-The bank focuses on being a community bank with local decision making.
-The local decisions for loans and lines-of-credit provide smaller businesses to grow and first-time home buyers (like their employees) to get a loan and begin to build equity and financial stability.
+The bank focuses on being a community bank with local decision-making.
+The local decisions for loans and lines of credit provide smaller businesses to grow and first-time home buyers (like their employees) to get a loan and begin to build equity and financial stability.

 WORDING ON MEL and MARC ROTHROCK PLAQUE WORDING:

-Mel and Marc Lewis are stewards of the forest who have demonstrated their commitment to conservation and long-term management of Pennsylvania’s natural resources.
+Mel and Marc Lewis are stewards of the forest who have demonstrated their commitment to the conservation and long-term management of Pennsylvania’s natural resources.
 As the third generation to operate the family’s sawmill and lumber business, they willingly give support to a community of others who seek to manage forests well for future generations.
 As trained foresters, they have received recognition from their alma mater Penn State University for their significant contributions and achievements to the profession and their communities.
 Individually and together, they reflect Dr. Rothrock’s respect for the forest, its ecology, and the need to share their knowledge for the stewardship of Pennsylvania’s forests.